 Important Grants and Projects

-Furthermore, the Faculty takes part in other grant projects supported by the Agency for Science and Research (ASR) within the General Call, namely the following ones:
+The Faculty takes part in other grant projects supported by the Agency for Science and Research within the General Call, namely the following ones:

 - Guidelines and tools for effective elimination of unlawful acts in relation with potential insolvency